arcturusInk/CTCIrecursion/README.md

 - Maintained correspondence with Girls Who Code and JPMorgan Chase to coordinate classroom logistics, facilitate speaker series, and chaperone field trips

-Fellow **–** The Impact Fellowship, NY, NY | Winter 2018

-- One of thirty-five fellows selected out of hundreds of applicants in a fellowship inspiring the next generation of social entrepreneurs
-- Ideated a wristband that gave visually impaired persons greater access to mobility via echolocation for a team project

 Robotic Process Automation (RPA) Intern **–** Travelers Insurance, Hartford, CT | Summer 2017